Pro Bono Program: Associates Fellowship Program

 “The folks were quite welcoming and plugged me in to projects right away.
 I have been able to stay busy and get wide exposure to their different practice areas.” –Jason Oraker, 2004 Fellow

 What a great way to start a career!
 More and more D.C. law firms are offering their incoming associates the same opportunity presented to Kathleen and Jason—the chance to participate in the D.C.
-Bar Pro Bono Program’s Assocates Fellowship Program.
+Bar Pro Bono Program’s Associates Fellowship Program.

-What is an Associates Fellowship?
+- What Is an Associates Fellowship?

 Under the Associates Fellowship Program, law firms offer incoming and deferred associates the opportunity to volunteer at one of the more than 40 affiliated public interest agencies—all of which have exciting and diverse practices.
-These agencies engage in direct representation, legislative advocacy, policy development, impact litigation and/or transactional work.
+These agencies engage in direct representation, legislative advocacy, policy development, impact litigation, and/or transactional work.

 Associate Fellowships provide much needed assistance to the affiliated public interest agencies.
 At the same time, they offer incoming and deferred associates valuable professional development opportunities under the supervision of highly qualified attorneys.

-“On our Fellow’s first day he helped us negotiate with folks at Homeland Security, his second went to jail, and his third and fourth spoke in Court.
-He has successfully won several bond motions, done an oral argument, filed a number of habeas petitions, helped reunite families, and been an integral part of our office.” –Debi Sanders, Former Executive Director, CAIR Coalition
+“On our Fellow’s first day he helped us negotiate with folks at Homeland Security, his second went to jail, and his third and fourth spoke in court.
+He has successfully won several bond motions, done an oral argument, filed a number of habeas petitions, helped reunite families, and been an integral part of our office.” –Debi Sanders, former executive director, CAIR Coalition

 Only incoming and deferred associates are eligible to participate in this project.
-Others, including unemployed attorneys may search for pro bono opportunities by visiting our online directory of legal services providers or by contacting Shannon Redd, staff attorney and training manager at firstname.lastname@example.org or 202–737–4700, ext.
+Others, including unemployed attorneys may search for pro bono opportunities by visiting our online directory of legal service providers or by contacting Shannon Redd, staff attorney and training manager at firstname.lastname@example.org or 202–737–4700, ext.
 3293.